stephenajulu/julzinsight.co/content/blog/why-every-small-and-medium-business-needs-to-be-digital.md

 image: images/post-1.jpg
 image_alt: White concrete building wall
 seo:
-  title:Why Every Small and Medium Business Needs to be Digital
+  title: Why Every Small and Medium Business Needs to be Digital
   description: >-
     Embracing the digital future is essential to overcoming the future challenges your business will face, from increased competition to attracting new audiences.
   extra: